 The HWH RESCU Rating Scale

-The purpose of the RESCU Rating Scale is to combine the best science with your doctor or therapist’s experience to provide you with information you can use to decide on which treatment is best for you.
+The purpose of the RESCU Rating Scale is to combine the best science with a doctor’s experience.
+It provides you with information to help you decide which treatment is best for you.

 EFFECTIVENESS: What are the odds that this treatment will help reduce your pain?

 SELF CARE: Can you do any of this at home?